 How to Move with Your Pets

-1. Drop them off at doggy day care or a pet sitter
+1. Drop them off at doggy daycare or a pet sitter

-2. Prep them for car rides
+2. Prepare them for car rides

-If a road trip is required to the new home, be sure your pet will be comfortable for the long journey.
-If your pet isn’t use to driving in your car, take them on small drives the week prior to hitting the long road so they can get use to being in a vehicle.
+If a road trip is required for the new home, be sure your pet will be comfortable for the long journey.
+If your pet isn’t used to driving in your car, take them on small drives the week prior to hitting the long road so they can get used to being in a vehicle.

-The idea of flying your pet may sound worrisome or uncomfortable to you, but not to worry!
+Flying your pet may sound worrisome or uncomfortable to you, but not to worry!
 Hundreds of pets travel via airplane every day.
 Be sure that the crate they will be traveling in is large enough for them to stand and turn around.

 4. Let them settle in

 As a pet owner, patience should already be in your blood.
-Give them time and space to wonder in their new fortress.
+Give them time and space to wander in their new fortress.
 Let them explore while you unpack to keep them calm and relaxed.